jamesmckechnie/design-examples/.github/ISSUE_TEMPLATE/share-some-work.md

 ---

+[Delete me:
+1. Check you are able to share - ask your team and read our <a href="#">security guidelines</a>
+2. Upload images
+3. Add as much supporting information as you can to help other designers
+4. Add tags to help people find it
+5. Post and drag your question to the "Share some work examples or insight" lane]

 # [Give your example a name]

 [Add a brief description of the example (which service it was used, what it was used for), this will help others identify if this example is suitable for what they need]